Stephen Hasner | Personal Injury | December 18, 2020

 Corporate attorneys also assist in sourcing venture capital, creating new corporations, and advising clients on the buying and selling of corporate assets.
 Corporate attorneys wear many different hats over the course of their careers.

 Other highly-paid legal specialties include bankruptcy, probate, and personal injury law.
-The bottom line is that the income a lawyer makes depends on many different factors, including the hours they put in and the choices they make in pursuing their career goals.
+The bottom line is that a lawyer’s income depends on many different factors, including the hours they put in and the choices they make in pursuing their career goals.

 Legal Careers That Focus on More Than a Paycheck